 There’s no reason not to have a few good pictures on your profile considering you probably have a Facebook profile to pull them from and the fact you have a phone or camera to take new ones.

 What to do: Put your best picture forward.
-Upload the high-quality photos showing your activities and really show off who you are.
+Upload the high-quality photos showing your activities and show off who you are.
 People want to see someone having fun and get an idea of their body (since physical attraction is a major thing).

 #3: Boring (Empty) Profile